AdobeDocs/audience-manager.pt-BR/help/using/reporting/audience-optimization-reports/daily-trait-variation-report.md

 Devido a uma reconfiguração de sua loja, você divide a página smartphones em várias páginas, com base em nomes de marcas.
 However, you forget to update the traits defined in [!DNL Audience Manager].

 One month later, you run the [!UICONTROL Daily Trait Variation] report and notice a large negative deviation on the `productPage == "smartphones"` trait, although your visitor number has increased, according to your site analytics.
-Based on this information, you realize that you haven&#39;t updated the traits in [!DNL Audience Manager] for your new product pages, so you know that you need to create the following traits:
+Based on this information, you realize that you haven't updated the traits in [!DNL Audience Manager] for your new product pages, so you know that you need to create the following traits:

-* Productpage = = &quot;samsung&quot;
+* Productpage = = "samsung"
-* Productpage = = &quot;maçã&quot;
+* Productpage = = "maçã"
-* Productpage = = &quot;huawei&quot;
+* Productpage = = "huawei"

 Depois disso, você verá o público-alvo qualificado para as características recém-criadas.